-We show the space complexity of the models mentioned in the current work in the right column of Table 3.4.
-In the context of the Link Prediction task, all approaches have asymptotic memory complexity $\mathcal{O}((n_e+n_r)d)$, which is proportional to the size of the full dictionary of KG elements, i.e. the embedding layer or the look-up table.
-Other details of the proposed models are less significant: the convolutional layers are not very extensive.
+We show the space complexity of models mentioned in the current work in the right column of Table 3.5.
+In the context of the Link Prediction task, all approaches have asymptotic memory complexity $\mathcal{O}((n_e + n_r)d)$, which is proportional to the size of the full dictionary of KG elements, i.e. the embedding layer or look-up table.
+Other detailes of the proposed models are less significant: the convolutional layers are not very extensive.
 The implementation determines the amount of real memory used by the model during the training process.
-The neural network backpropagation mechanism is used to tune parameters in the most number of related works.
-The backpropagation in Figure 3-5 creates a computational graph in which all model parameters are duplicated.
-It results in a multiplicative constant 2, insignificant for a small dictionary but critical for a large one.
+The Neural Network backpropagation mechanism is used to tune parameters in the most number of related works.
+Backpropagation in Figure 3-5 creates a computational graph in which all model parameters are duplicated.
+It results in a multiplicative constant 2, insignificant for a small dictionary but critical in a large one.
 To summarize, the following factors should be taken into account to decrease MEKER's required memory: